Portland ME

 Take a walk along Commercial Street and experience one of the few working waterfronts left in the United States.
 At night and on weekends, the Old Port comes alive with entertainment and nightlife at the many bars, brewpubs, and event spaces in the area.

-Wander the Portland Museum of Art
+Wander Through the Portland Museum of Art

 This avant-garde museum is all about creative expression that’s one-of-a-kind, so you’re likely to find art in media and concepts that you’ve never seen before.
 The exhibits here change regularly but feature everyone from classical artists to contemporary, local painters and sculptors.

 Also, you’ll see some truly famous artists’ work displayed here, including Andy Warhol, Mary Cassatt, Edgar Degas, and Claude Monet.
-You might need 10 years to see all the work displayed here!

-Portland Museum of Art | photo via @artofrashmi
+Children’s Museum + Theatre of Maine | photo via _gingersnapped_

-Burn Energy at the Children’s Museum & Theatre of Maine
+Burn Energy at the Children’s Museum + Theatre of Maine

-Next door to the Portland Museum of Art is the Children’s Museum & Theatre of Maine, oriented for kids of all ages.
+Next door to the Portland Museum of Art is the Children’s Museum + Theatre of Maine, oriented for kids of all ages.
 The museum features vast diversions for kids, including a small park for toddlers, a cave and farm area, interactive science exhibits, a space shuttle, and Maddy’s Theatre.

 Peruse More of the Arts District